titom73/sonic-l2ls-evpn-containerlab/README.md

 1.1 - Copy the file to the host

+1.2 - Replace /etc/sonic/config_db.json

-1.2 - Reload the host so that the "new" configuration in the JSON file becomes active
+1.3 - Reload the host so that the "new" configuration in the JSON file becomes active

 The above steps are summarised in the shell script [`deploy_sonic_cfg.sh`](https://github.com/missoso/sonic-l2ls-evpn-containerlab/blob/main/deploy_sonic_cfg.sh)